 Candace Anello, Finance and Operations Manager, oversees the financial activities and prepares reports and operational analysis.
 For over 20 years, Candace has been working with nonprofits in Seattle.
 Previously, she was in New York doing finance in private industry.
 Her favorite things to do include walking, hiking and art journaling.
 She has been an avid recycler and composter since forever.

-Xenia Dolovova, Waste Reduction Project Manager, supports the core mission of Zero Waste Washington facilitating waste reduction efforts.
-Prior to Zero Waste Washington, she lived in Abu Dhabi and managed projects in a start-up environment.
-She has 9+ years of experience in Business and Marketing, holding an MBA degree from Paris Business School and a PMP Certificate.
-Xenia first dived into environmental issues in a course of her MBA thesis and focused on a subject of Climate Change and Renewables.
+Xenia Dolovova, Waste Reduction Project Manager, plans and facilitates Zero Waste Washington waste reduction efforts, including community-based projects and statewide policy projects.
+Before moving to Seattle and joining ZWW, she lived in Abu Dhabi where she managed projects in a start-up environment.
+Originally from Moldova, she has 9+ years of experience in business and marketing, holding an MBA degree from Paris Business School and a PMP Certificate.
 Right before moving to the US she made a decision to pivot her career into Sustainability and Waste Management.
-She volunteers to educate the public about waste reduction, recycling and composting through the Master Composter Sustainability Steward Program.
-(Contact: email@example.com or 425-625-4500)
+She leads Zero Waste Washington’s Fix-It Fair project and is developing a zero-waste certification program.
+(Contact: firstname.lastname@example.org or 425-625-4500)

 Elisabeth Archer, Seattle Advocacy Lead, works to engage communities to end reliance on single use plastics and promote the use of durables and bring-your-own food service ware.
 Elisabeth has always been dedicated to the environment starting with trying to save the Harp Seals in grade school.
 Her work experience has been as a copywriter, management consultant, advertising strategic planner and now environmental activist.
 She is a graduate of Wellesley College, bilingual in French, passionate about travel, cultural exchange, social justice, food, soccer, and raising the next generation (Contact: Elisabeth@zerowastewashington.org).